Stran1025/final-project/README.md

 ## Features
 #### Implemented

-- Players can view the sudoku board
+- Players can view the sudoku board.
-- Players can input numbers onto the board
+- Players can input numbers onto the board.
-- Players can erase a number
+- Players can erase a number.
-- Players can undo moves
+- Players can undo moves.
-- Players can toggle and input pencil marks
+- Players can toggle and input pencil marks.
-- Players can pause the timer
+- Players can pause the timer.
-- Players can create and view their profile
+- Players can create and view their profile.

 #### Future Features

-- Players can create their own sudoku
+- Players can create their own sudoku.
-- Players can continue a previous game
+- Players can continue a previous game.

 ## Preview